NishuDissanayake/Billing-System/README.md

-# Billing-System
+# Cafe-Billing-System
-C# billing system for a small retail shop
+C# billing system for a small cafe